-The new transit system development plans for the Kenosha and Racine areas and Milwaukee County will be completed in 2008 along with the 2009-2012 TIP.
+The new transit system development plans for the Kenosha area and Racine County will be completed in 2009.

 A transportation improvement program planning document, including air quality-related documentation.
 Community assistance planning reports documenting new transit development programs; plan amendment documents; and letter reports and other documents as required.